 Leandros began gathering up his things.
 Gareth noticed the team roster among other papers, and pointed to a name on it.
 “McDermott’s off the team, right?
 I hear he was thrown off a bridge.”

-“No, no, I wouldn’t joke about that.
+“No, no, I would never joke about something like that.
 He was injured in the prison break yesterday.”

-Leandros didn’t seem to believe Gareth wasn’t joking.
+Leandros didn’t seem to believe Gareth was serious.
 “I’d heard he was off the team, but I hadn’t heard why.”

 “Moira— Representative Ranulf, my sister—filled the opening he left this morning.
-It’s a friend of mine that took the job, actually.
+A friend of mine filled the role, actually.
 I know Roman would have come today, if it hadn’t been for a prior obligation.”

-The papers Leandros had been so carefully gathering slipped out of his fingers, catching on the air and scattering across the floor.
+The papers Leandros had been so carefully gathering slipped from his fingers, catching on the air and scattering across the floor.
 Leandros didn’t even seem to notice.
 He was staring at Gareth.
 “Roman, did you say?”

-Too late, Gareth remembered the look that had crossed Roman’s face when he’d heard Leandros’ name, just two days before at the Webhon Players’ performance.
-“Yes,” Gareth said slowly, “Roman Hallisey.
+Too late, Gareth remembered the look that had crossed Roman’s face when he’d mentioned Leandros’ name, after the Webhon Players’ performance.
+“Yes,” Gareth said, slowly, “Roman Hallisey.
 Do you know him?”

 “Yes,” Gareth said, trying to read Leandros’ expression.
-But even if the alfar didn’t seem it at times, he was from Alfheim.
-When Leandros chose not to show emotion, no emotion would be seen.
+But perhaps he’d spoken too soon – he couldn’t read the alfar at all.
+Even if Leandros didn’t seem it at times, he was from Alfheim.
+When Leandros chose not to show emotion, no emotion could be seen.

-“I see,” Leandros said, and began gathering his papers back up.
+“I see,” Leandros said.
+Finally, he began gathering his papers.
 Gareth helped, not sure what to say.
-“What was his prior engagement?”
+Leandros asked, “What was his prior engagement?”

 “You said Mr. Hallisey had a prior engagement.”

 “Oh,” Gareth said, scrambling to make something up.
-It felt too personal to reveal that Roman was collecting his things from the girl who’d just broken up with him, particularly when Gareth didn’t know the history between Roman and Captain Nochdvor.
+It felt too personal to reveal that Roman was collecting his things from the girl who’d just broken up with him, particularly when Gareth didn’t know the history between Roman and Leandros.
 “He didn’t say.”